dotnet/dotNext/README.md

 <a href="https://www.nuget.org/packages/dotnext.net.cluster/4.8.0">DotNext.Net.Cluster 4.8.0</a>
 * Added automatic removal of unresponsive nodes from Raft cluster using Failure Detector
 * Added implementation of Phi Accrual Failure Detector
+* Added ability to turn cluster node into Standby mode and back to normal mode (see [discussion](https://github.com/dotnet/dotNext/discussions/134))
+* Raft functional extensions are grouped as a set of interfaces located in a new `DotNext.Net.Cluster.Consensus.Raft.Extensions` namespace
 * Updated dependencies

 <a href="https://www.nuget.org/packages/dotnext.aspnetcore.cluster/4.8.0">DotNext.AspNetCore.Cluster 4.8.0</a>
 * Added automatic removal of unresponsive nodes from Raft cluster using Failure Detector registered in DI
+* Raft functional extensions are available for query through DI as interfaces
 * Updated dependencies

 Changelog for previous versions located [here](./CHANGELOG.md).